-- 4.1.3 V-shape notch for brittle crack initiation is machined on the specimen edge of the impact side.
-The whole machined notch length shall be equal to 29mm with a tolerance range of ±1mm. - 4.1.4 Requirements for side grooves are described in 4.4.
+4.1.3 V-shape notch for brittle crack initiation is machined on the specimen edge of the impact side.
+The whole machined notch length shall be equal to 29mm with a tolerance range of ±1mm.

 Figure A4-1 Test specimen dimensions for an impact type specimen